Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 This Christmas tray vignette would go in our bedroom.
 The console table across from our bed would be the perfect place to highlight a Christmas arrangement.

-I had two kinds of DIY Christmas in mind for this Christmas vignette on a tray: bottle brush trees and felt wool ball trees.
+I had two kinds of DIY Christmas trees in mind for this Christmas vignette on a tray: bottle brush trees and felt wool ball trees.

 What Supplies Do You Need for the Bottle Brush Christmas Trees?